AdaCore/libadalang/user_manual/python_api_tutorial.rst

    Line 39: u'Unit     : constant LAL.Analysis_Unit :=\n            Context.Get_From_File (Filename);'
       type is: u'type Analysis_Unit is tagged private;'

-We have seen here the ``p_designated_type_decl`` property, which resolves references to types, but Libadalang offers many more properties to deal with name resolution in Ada:
+We have seen here :meth:`libadalang.TypeExpr.p_designated_type_decl`, which resolves references to types, but Libadalang offers many more properties to deal with name resolution in Ada:

 * :meth:`libadalang.AdaNode.p_xref` will try to resolve from any node to the corresponding declaration, much like an IDE would do when you Control-click